Frequently Asked Questions

 How do I connect EngineForge to my game engine?

-For Unity, the bridge plugin is deployed automatically when you open your project in Unity Editor.
+For Unity, the bridge plugin is deployed and compiled automatically when you open your project in Unity Editor.
 For Godot, the plugin is auto-deployed but you need to enable it once in Project Settings → Plugins.
+After that, both engines connect within seconds on every launch.

 Can I use my existing VS Code extensions and settings?